cme212/course/syllabus.md

 i.e. failing the programming assignments (when considered in union), *or* failing the conceptual exercises (when considered in union) are considered grounds for not passing the course.

+In years with a full 10-week quarter plus a finals week, we would normally have a final.
+It would be natural to quiz students on their understanding of some of the interview questions covered.
+However, in acknolwedgement that the quarters are shorter this year, we will not have a final exam and instead place more weight on assignments and exercises accordingly.

 ## Homework policies

 ### Late Days for homework assignments